datacoves/balboa/z_training_dbt_102.md

 - visit the Snowplow package
 - View the model snowplow/models/page_views/default/snowplow_web_page_context
 https://github.com/dbt-labs/snowplow/blob/0.14.0/models/page_views/default/snowplow_web_page_context.sql

 - Demonstrate dbt-external-tables
+    - in snwoflake we have files on S3, not in snowflake `select * from balboa.information_schema.stages` `list @balboa.public.lineage_data`
+    - We use package dbt-external-tables that creates a view over the external files
     - View the yml `models/sources/lineage/lineage_files.yml`
     - Run `dbt run-operation stage_external_sources --args "select: lineage" --vars "ext_full_refresh: true"`
     - In Snowflake, show `select * from raw.raw.lineage_processing;`
+    - when new cols show up in source, VALUES get automatically updated, and yml needs to be updated to map the new col

 ## Demo - Snapshots
 - We've been advised that Johns Hopkins will stop maintaining the jhu_covid_19 dataset, and will only be maintaining the 'dashboard' dataset going forward.